-I utilize both methods often during the same training session.
+I utilize both high rep and low rep methods often during the same training session.
 We implement heavy weights on the basic barbell lifts and then do our rep work with calisthenics, dumbbells, kettlebells, etc.

-More Advice to build muscle which doesn’t just come from training but your lifestyle as a whole:
+Here's some More Basic Advice to build muscle which doesn't just come from training but your lifestyle as a whole:

-Stick to the basics in food, rest, training and never miss a beat.
+Stick to the basics in food, get plenty of rest (8-9 hours of sleep each night, nap 1 hour when time allows), basics in training and be consistent.
 One step after another, slowly, slowly, the gains will come.
-But it’s through the endless months and years that we see the progress, not after only a few weeks.
+But it's through the endless months and years that we see the progress, not after only a few weeks.

 Last but not least, do not copy other people's programs without assessing if this program truly fits your needs.
 I used to copy the programs written in the bodybuilding magazines when I was young and that was a HUGE mistake.
 As I mentioned before, these were all fabricated workouts and articles and had nothing to do with a beginner who was drug free.

-The bodybuilding magazines of today are packed with advertisements for magic supplements and magic this and that which in the end will NEVER replace the hard work, dedication, sweat and effort that goes into putting on solid muscle.
+The bodybuilding magazines of today are packed with advertisements for magic supplements and magic this or that.
+It's ALL BS, which in the end, will NEVER replace the hard work, dedication, sweat and effort that goes into putting on solid muscle.